 This is a formulation that is difficult to understand: Basically, the point is that translation should be concept-based and not literal (i.e. based on the representation of the meaning of a concept by description logic formalism): The translator does not make a "new" concept representation, but a translation of the terms representing an existing conceptual representation; this translation should in any case represent the meaning associated with the reformulation of this conceptual representation:

 The semantic equivalence of the translations is an issue of great importance.
 The basic objective of any SNOMED CT® translation is to provide accurate and unambiguous descriptions of the SNOMED CT® concepts in the target language.
-Therefore, the principle of concept-based translation must be applied.
-The establishment of a set of national linguistic guidelines, including syntactic, morphological and orthographic rules, to support this approach is also crucial.

 4.1 Basic approach